designthingy/designthingy-bootstrap-boilerplate/.github/SUPPORT.md

 # Support

-For personal support requests with DesignThingy HTML5 Boilerplate please mail us at connect@designthingy.co.
+For personal support requests with DesignThingy Bootstrap Boilerplate please mail us at connect@designthingy.co.

 Please check the respective repository/website for support regarding the code in [`jQuery`](https://github.com/jquery/jquery/),